Fortress Europe is no longer the case, Covid-19 exploring its vulnerability with free movement and lack of border controls.

 But don’t you dare questioning whoever’s seriousness performing his duties, because that’s when things get really serious: even the laziest and most incompetent of them all will hit you back with the best of his best morale speech on seriousness.

-Whatever the case, in Portugal we are allowed to be blindly optimistic in the most difficult circumstances because we always end up finding impromptu solutions while never preparing and planning things in advance.
+Whatever the case, in Portugal we are allowed to be blindly optimistic in the most difficult circumstances because we always end up finding impromptu solutions.

 We prefer to desenrascar, which is the ability to find a creative way out in an adverse situation.
 It’s a very unique Portuguese thing and, just like Saudade, you won’t find the exact equivalent of this word in English.